-If a case has already been assigned to an ALJ, the ALJ may either conduct the PHC or ask the HOCALJ to assign the next authorized designee in the rotation to conduct the PHC.
-If an ALJ asks for the assistance of an authorized designee, the ALJ must provide the authorized designee with specific instructions regarding the purpose of the PHC.
+The ALJ may either conduct the PHC or select an authorized designee to conduct the PHC.
+If an ALJ selects an authorized designee, the ALJ must provide the authorized designee with specific instructions regarding the purpose of the PHC.

 An ALJ will not dismiss a request for hearing based solely on a claimant's failure to attend a PHC.